Blog Home » Teacher Skills » Teaching Methods » Low Tech Teaching in a High-Tech World? – Methodology

 Low-Tech Teaching

-In a previous post it was suggested that Bible teachers might need to make improvements in how they teach to effectively use low tech methodology in a high tech world.
+A previous post suggested that Bible teachers might need to make improvements in how they teach to effectively use low tech methodology in a high-tech world.
+These tips and training resources for choosing and using teaching methods provide a starting point.

 Teacher Training Resource: Tips for Choosing & Using Methods Worksheet